 Being forced into a situation prematurely is never ideal.
-The degree to which most teams need to work in a remote and distributed fashion is far beyond regular preparation for most of us.
+The degree to which most teams need to work in a remote and distributed fashion for catastrophes is far beyond regular preparation for most of us.

 Be sure to check out this blog and learn how to maintain a productive, connected culture when transitioning to remote work.